carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

   Enables optimized compilation (debugging symbols are removed and GCC optimization flags are enabled).
 Note that this is the default setting if you are using the LLVM distribution.
-The default behavior of an Subversion checkout is to use an unoptimized build (also known as a debug build).
+The default behavior of a Subversion checkout is to use an unoptimized build (also known as a debug build).

 ``--enable-debug-runtime``